 Company Vehicles as Assets For Your Business

-Building assets in your business is good business.
+Building assets in your business is a good business practice.
 For example, although buying and driving behaviors for personal cars can be relatively predicted, this is not always true for company cars and their various users.
 Research into company car drivers found there is no such thing as the typical corporate car user.

 Instead, there are different company needs and how they match with the employee driving the car.
 Car value, tax implications and the business model all govern the use and purpose of a company car.